 [Back to the main subpage (in Dutch)]

 Voltis isn’t there yet.
 Would that be for Insiders only?
-Then Floreal, Artaban en Vidoc may be too far off… And in the mean time the CIVC has started crossbreeding. unsure about that period The Top 3, Arbane, Meslier, and Gouais. #party
+Then Floreal, Artaban en Vidoc may be too far off… And in the mean time the CIVC has started crossbreeding. unsure about that period the Top 3, Arbane, Meslier, and Gouais. #party

 Fun to do research when there is so little to go on, comprends?